 The core differences between a passbook and a bank statement lie in their format, how frequently they are updated, and the level of detail they provide.
 Understanding these distinctions helps you choose the right record for your specific need.
 A passbook offers immediate, physical updates, while a statement provides a retrospective, comprehensive overview.

 For instance, a passbook is a small booklet you carry, whereas a bank statement is typically a multi-page document.
-This physical difference impacts how you store and open your financial history.
+This physical difference impacts how you store and access your financial history.
 Each serves a unique purpose in your financial management toolkit.

 | Feature | Passbook | Bank Statement |